LLNL/Curvallis/README.md

    - **_shift_ Q**

-   Pop a window to enter an equation to plot.
+   Pop up a window to enter an equation to plot.
 Equations must be entered using Python syntax.
-For example, x^2 doesn't work, you have to use either x\**2 or pow(x,2).
-Check the Python Math library to see a list of available math related functions to use.
-To plot the entered equation, press the plot button.
-To remove the plotted equation, press the delete button.
-If the user wants to plot multiple equations, pressing _shift_ Q will continue to open new windows to plot more equations.
+For example, "x^2" doesn't work, you have to use either "x\**2" or "pow(x,2)".
+Check the [Python Math library](https://docs.python.org/2/library/math.html) to see a list of available math related functions to use.
+To plot the entered equation, press the "Plot" button.
+To remove the plotted equation, press the "Delete" button.
+If the user wants to plot multiple equations, pressing "_shift_ Q" will continue to open new windows to plot more equations.
 After closing a window, the equation plotted from that window is deleted.
 After plotting an equation, the user can write the points to a file by specifying a file name in the "Filename" Entry and clicking "Write".
 The equation must be plotted and a file name must be specified before any points will be written.

    - **_shift_ Z**

    Smooth data using tri-local smoothing.
-The user must select a region to smooth by pressing 'e' and selecting a rectangular region.
+The user must select a region to smooth by pressing "e" and selecting a rectangular region.

    - **_shift_ X**

    Smooth data using integral smoothing.
-This smoother is unreliable unless the user specifies a good matchpoint with the --matchpt option.
+This smoother is unreliable unless the user specifies a good matchpoint with the "--matchpt" option.
 Otherwise, the smoother outputs error messages.
-The user must select a region to smooth by pressing 'e' and selecting a rectangular region.
+The user must select a region to smooth by pressing "e" and selecting a rectangular region.

    - **_shift_ V**

    Smooth data using acute repair smoothing.
-The user must select a region to smooth by pressing 'e' and selecting a rectangular region.
+The user must select a region to smooth by pressing "e" and selecting a rectangular region.

 Input Files
 ===========